 Rock climbing and mountaineering.
 Indeed, Norway has much lower mountains than Spain or France, yet there are fantastic opportunities for rock climbing as well.
-Lofoten deserves special credit for that, indeed.
-If you want to relish rock climbing in somewhat popular places, head to Austvågøy.
-The Moskenesøya Island is aimed at more serious climbers.
+Lofoten deserves special credit for that in particular.
+If you want to undertake rock climbing in somewhat popular places, head to Austvågøy.
+The Moskenesøya Island is perfect for more serious climbers.
 Besides, the 24-hour long day in the mid-summer gives the climbers plenty of time for reaching peaks.

 Cycling.
-This activity also allows you to relish in Norwegian nature while testing your endurance.
-There are several popular cycling routes, but the most famous one runs from the famous village (thanks to its name) called Å.
+This activity also allows you to take pleasure in Norwegian nature while testing your endurance.
+There are several popular cycling routes, but the most popular one runs from the famous village (thanks to its name) called Å.

 Fishing.
-While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while undertaking your favorite activity.
-The above-mentioned village is a hub for many fishermen.
+While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while enjoying your favorite activity.
+The above-mentioned village is a hub for many local and foreign fishermen.

-The easiest way to reach Lofoten would be by car and then, from Bodø, by ferry.
+The easiest way to get to Lofoten would be by car and then, from Bodø, by ferry.
 Another quite easy way of reaching this archipelago is actually booking a flight from Oslo, Bergen, or Tromsø.
-However, you must keep in mind that the flights are not regular and barely occur in the winter season (due to the weather conditions and falling demand).
+However, you must keep in mind that the flights are not regular and barely occur during the winter season (due to poor weather conditions and falling demand).

-The way many tourists also undertake (and which allows you to save some money) is reaching Bodø by train (90 Euro is the cheapest ticket from Oslo).
+Another way how many tourists get here (and which allows you to save some money) is by reaching Bodø by train (90 Euro is the cheapest ticket from Oslo).
 From there, you can take a regular ferry to Moskenes or book a cruise on Hurtigruten.

 Share this post: